 Dogs are omnivores, so a diverse diet can be a really healthy thing.
 Not only does it make life more interesting, but it helps to ensure they’re getting a range of vitamins and minerals.

-Here’s some common human foods that are safe to feed dogs.
+Here are some common human foods that are also safe to feed dogs.

 - Carrots, broccoli and cucumber

 - Raw chicken necks (only if very fresh)